Preppie! II: Gameplay

 Preppie!
 II is a maze game.
 Walking changes the floor to a different color, and the goal is to paint the entire maze.
 Revolving doors rotate when pushed, changing the shape of the maze.
 Radioactive frogs, golf carts, and reel mowers from the first game are deadly to the touch.
-The joystick button activates a time-limited cloaking effect which allows the character to walk through enemies and also the revolving doors without activating them.
+The joystick button activates a time-limited cloaking effect which allows the character to walk through enemies and the revolving doors without activating them.

 Each level consists of three connected, fullscreen mazes with differing layouts and obstacles.
 The player switches mazes at will via passages at the edges of each.
 When all three have been completed, they repeat with higher difficulty.

 Development

 The last page of the manual lists the tools that Wetmore used to create the game.
 These include the Atari Macro Assembler, Atari Assembler Editor, BUG/65 from Optimized Systems Software, Atari Program Text Editor, and Datasoft's Micropainter.